Trauma: Patterns of the past new

 Essential trauma awareness training on the causes, symptoms and best ways to treat PTSD

-Join our expert tutor live online to deepen your understanding of trauma and our responses to it – effective treatment and recovery is possible…
+Join our expert tutor live online to deepen your understanding of trauma and our responses to it – recovery is possible…

 Trauma: Patterns of the past